-Faith remembered blinding light, and then she remembered a red desert with an empty yellow sky.
+Faith remembered blinding light and then she remembered a rusty desert with an empty yellow sky.

 She climbed a dune on four paws.
 Near the crest she noticed tiny holes in the sand.
 She couldn’t resist clawing at the holes until she uncovered a wriggling worm.
 She slurped it from its hole like spaghetti.
 As she chewed she realized it was totally gross.
 Why had she done this?
 Was it worse to spit or finish the job?

 Atop the dune she surveyed the desert.
 Dunes wrinkled from horizon to horizon.
 A red mountain sloped like the Pyramids of Giza.
-Faith leapt and let warm wind carry her down the valley in three giddy glides.
+Faith leapt and let warm wind carry her into a valley with three giddy glides.

 In the valley Faith sniffed a new scent.
 She sleuthed for the source and found dry grass.
 The grass snapped at the slightest touch and the roots reacted by wriggling.
 Faith bit the roots and pulled them to the surface.